Austria in the Eurovision Song Contest 2014: Internal selection

 ORF confirmed in October 2013 that the song to be performed by Wurst at the contest would also be chosen internally.
 On 18 March 2014 at an ORF press conference in Vienna, the song "Rise Like a Phoenix" was announced as the Austrian entry for the contest.
-The song was written by Charlie Mason, Joey Patulka, Ali Zuckowski and Julian Maas.
+The song was written by Charlie Mason, Joey Patulka, Ali Zuckowski and Julian Maas, and was selected by Wurst and her team from more than 100 submissions from national and international composers and producers nominated by ORF.
 Wurst's first live performance of the song was on 22 March 2014, during an episode of Dancing Stars, the Austrian version of international franchise Dancing with the Stars.